feluxe/address-bar-jump-fix/README.md

 ###Usage:

+First put the following data attribute on each html element that is jumping:

+`data-jump-fix='true'`

-import the script like this:
+Then import the script like this:

 ```javascript
 import jumpFix from 'address-bar-jump-fix';